 Section 21.
-Once a student's name is listed on the school's eligibility report, if a student participates in an independent game in that sport after the first contest date allowed and before the season has closed or his/her name has been removed from the eligibility report at the request of the school principal, the student shall be ineligible at the varsity level as explained below.
+Once a student's name is listed on the school's eligibility report, and/or a student participates in a school contest at any level, a student cannot participate in an independent contest prior to the conclusion of the season.
+If a student participates in an independent game in that sport after the first contest date allowed and before the season has closed or his/her name has been removed from the eligibility report at the request of the school principal, the student shall be ineligible at the varsity level as explained below.

 Any organized game in which players not registered with TSSAA participate - regardless of whether admission is charged - is considered as an independent game.
-Violation of this rule will render the student ineligible for 25% of the number of contests/dates allowed in that sport by the sports calendar or for the remainder of the season in that sport, whichever number is the least.
-Violation of this rule a second time in the same sport in the same season will render the student ineligible in that sport for the remainder of the season.
+Once a violation of this rule has been confirmed, the student will be ineligible for the remainder of the season in that sport.

-A student's name may be removed from the school's eligibility list upon written request of the principal prior to the first official contest date allowed in that sport without penalty.
-After the first official contest allowed, a student's name may be removed from the school's eligibility list upon written request of the principal, and he/she may then participate as an independent without penalty.
+A student's name may be removed from the school's eligibility list (TSSAA Portal Roster) upon written request of the principal prior to the first official contest date allowed in that sport without penalty.
+After the first official contest allowed, a student's name may be removed from the school's eligibility list (TSSAA Portal Roster) upon written request of the principal, and he/she may then participate as an independent without penalty.
 If the principal requests the state office to remove a student's name after the first official contest date allowed in that sport, such student may not again be certified during the season of that sport.